 Arthur turns around with a smile, and Rowan knows he has made a good choice.
 Thanksgiving is about sharing, after all.

-After adding enough silverware to seat three more guests and waiting for Missy to feed Athan, they all gather in the dining room around the long table set as usual with their best porcelain and autumnal decoration Haeju has has put together.
+After adding enough silverware to seat three more guests and waiting for Missy to feed Athan, they all gather in the dining room around the long table set as usual with their best porcelain and the autumnal decoration Haeju has has put together.
 The side table is laden with delicious food ordered at the local deli.

 Count Olaf declines presiding the dinner.
 Instead he elegantly gestures for Leonardo to take the seat usually held by Granny.